1337kid/THM-writeups/Cat_Pictures_2/README.md

 ## Flag 2
 Now lets check ansible runner (olivetin) at port 1337.
-Click on "Run Ansible Playbook" and wait for it to finish and check the logs<br>
+Click on "Run Ansible Playbook" and wait for it to finish, then check the logs<br>
 ![](2.png)

 There is user named "bismuth". lets check if this user has a ssh key.<br>